||Page last updated|

 One solution is to get a pallet jack - it has many uses but also requires storage space.
 Many machines don't have quite enough clearance, but the trick used at trade shows is to put each foot on an piece of 3/4 inch plywood, which raises the machine enough that the pallet jack works fine.
 There are even fancy pallet jacks that allow you to move the machine in any direction (all wheels swivel) without pulling and pushing into place.

 Many MiniMax machines (all the MM bandsaws) have a 12 mm (M12 x 1.75 mm) leveling screw in each corner.
 One solution is to replace that leveling screw with a caster (available with a 12 mm mounting post - it screws right in).
-The prime choice is the Zambus brand caster, but you could spend $100 for a set of four.
-They are highly regarded, and some users say they are worth the price, while other users say the far cheaper version from Great Lakes works just as well.
+The historic recommendation is the Zambus brand caster.
+They are highly regarded, and some users say they are worth the price, while other users say the cheaper version from CasterDepot (formerly called Great Lakes) works just as well.
 Similar casters work well with other (non-bandsaw) MM machines but you may have to move to a far heavier rated caster, and may have a mounting hole for bolt and nut, rather than a reinforced, threaded 12 mm hole.

-The Zambus AC300S casters have a M12 x 1.75 shaft and are rated at 375 pounds each (with uneven floors and uneven load, some casters will need to support more than ¼ of the total machine weight), but this is a popular choice.
-Some folks recommend going to the Zambus AC600S with double the rating.
-Some users are happy with a substantially cheaper version of the caster from Great Lakes Casters.
 Most bandsaw users are happy with the stability when casters are mounted in the holes designed for leveling feet, but a few want a moble base with a larger footprint, and build a wood or metal platform on casters.
 Most are happy with the additional several inches of working height.
-Not all the MM equipment have threaded leveling screws ready to receive casters, but I believe all machines at least have a suitable hole where the caster could be bolted in each foot.
+Not all the MM equipment other than bandsaws have threaded leveling screws ready to receive casters, but I believe all machines at least have a suitable hole where the caster could be bolted in each foot.

 Many of the MiniMax user and parts manuals are available on-line.
 The web site is Parts Pronto (which worried me at first, but it turns out to be the parts distribution portion of SCM North America).
 You do not have to log in, just select the MiniMax line and you will see the list of manuals available (PDF files you download).